JUMP TO:

 – Yoga

-This has just about all the sport types most athletes would want, however, notably missing from the list is any form of triathlon/multisport mode, as well as any sort of Openwater Swim mode (there is though pool swimming).
+This has just about all the sport types most athletes would want, however, notably missing from the list is any form of triathlon/multisport mode, as well as any sort of Openwater Swim mode (though there is pool swimming).

-In fact, that’s one of the big ticket areas on the Pixel Watch 3, is the ability to create structured running workouts and push them to the watch.
+In fact, that’s one of the big-ticket areas on the Pixel Watch 3, is the ability to create structured running workouts and push them to the watch.
 Here you can easily add sets of intervals with either heart rate or pace targets (or no targets), as well as a warm-up and cool-down.
-You can add multiple different intervals too (e.g. a main set, and a secondary set, s seen below):
+You can add multiple different intervals too (e.g., a main set, and a secondary set, as seen below):

 When you do this, you can choose to save these intervals to the watch for later use, or save and open them immediately on the watch.
 The entire sync process from the phone is instant (versus on most other Garmin/Polar/Suunto/etc… watches, it’s anywhere from a few seconds to a few minutes).
 Here it is on the watch, ready to roll: